Julio Borbón: Baltimore Orioles

+Borbón returned to Triple-A Norfolk in 2015, making 114 appearances and batting .269/.300/.321 with one home run, 28 RBI, and 23 stolen bases.
+He elected free agency following the season on November 6, 2015.

-On March 12, 2016, Borbón signed a minor league deal with the Baltimore Orioles.
+On March 12, 2016, Borbón re-signed with the Orioles on a minor league contract.
 His contract was selected from the Bowie Baysox when the Orioles placed Hyun-soo Kim on the 15-day disabled list on July 19, 2016.
 Borbón made his first appearance in an MLB game in three years as an eighth-inning defensive substitute for center fielder Adam Jones in a 5–0 loss to the New York Yankees at Yankee Stadium on August 20.
 He made his first start with the Orioles in center field the next day, getting a single in three at bats and scoring a run in a 4–1 victory over the Yankees.
+On August 31, Borbón was removed from the 40-man roster and sent outright to Triple-A Norfolk.

 Acereros de Monclova

-On April 11, 2017, Borbón signed with the Acereros de Monclova of the Mexican Baseball League.
+On April 11, 2017, Borbón signed with the Acereros de Monclova of the Mexican League.
+In 55 games for Monclova, he batted .351/.408/.449 with two home runs, 22 RBI, and eight stolen bases.

 Pericos de Puebla

-He was traded to the Pericos de Puebla on July 1, 2017.
-He became a free agent following the season.
+Borbón was traded to the Pericos de Puebla on July 1, 2017.
+In 35 appearances for Puebla, he slashed .390/.457/.504 with three home runs, 15 RBI, and 12 stolen bases.
+Borbón became a free agent following the season.

 Somerset Patriots

 On April 2, 2018, Borbón signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 56 games for Somerset, he batted .301/.363/.454 with five home runs, 33 RBI, and 19 stolen bases.

 Sultanes de Monterrey

-On July 17, 2018, Borbón signed with the Sultanes de Monterrey of the Mexican Baseball League.
+On July 17, 2018, Borbón signed with the Sultanes de Monterrey of the Mexican League.
+In 42 games for Monterrey, he hit .301/.386/.399 with four home runs, 20 RBI, and 16 stolen bases.

-Retirement

-Borbón announced his retirement on March 1, 2019.
+Borbón announced his retirement from professional baseball on March 1, 2019.

 Post-playing career

+New York Yankees

 On March 1, 2019, Borbón announced that he joined the New York Yankees organization as a coach.
 In his first year, he served as a defensive coach for the Scranton/Wilkes-Barre RailRiders, with a focus on baserunning, outfield, and bunting instruction.
-In 2020, he moved into a new position as a defensive coach for the GCL Yankees East, but the season was later canceled due to the COVID-19 pandemic.
-In 2021, he stayed with the team, now re-named the FCL Yankees, and was promoted to manager.
+In 2020, he moved into a new position as a defensive coach for the Gulf Coast League Yankees, but the season was later canceled due to the COVID-19 pandemic.
+In 2021, Borbón stayed with the team, now re-named the Florida Complex League Yankees, and was promoted to manager.

+Minnesota Twins

-On January 30, 2022, Borbón announced he was leaving the Yankees and accepted a position with the Minnesota Twins in their Player Development department.
+On January 30, 2022, Borbón announced he was leaving the Yankees and accepted a position with the Minnesota Twins in their player development department.

+Milwaukee Brewers

+On December 17, 2024, the Milwaukee Brewers hired Borbón to serve as their first base coach.